Steps To Stop Drinking: Finding The Right Treatment

 If you don’t have health insurance, many programs offer sliding scale fees.
 (2)

-Where to Get Help
+Where To Get Help

-What Is Oar?
+What Is Oar Health?

-Oar is a service that provides people who are ready to change their relationship with alcohol access to medical support and science-based solutions so they can cut down on drinking or quit entirely.
+Oar Health is a service that provides people who are ready to change their relationship with alcohol access to medical support and science-based solutions so they can cut down on drinking or quit entirely.

-You complete an online alcohol use assessment and a qualified medical provider determines whether medication to treat AUD is right for you.
+Complete an online alcohol use assessment and a qualified medical provider determines whether medication to treat AUD is right for you.

 About The Author